 Reading SAT Range

 Wondering what life at UTPB is like?
-There are approximately 5,530 students enrolled at UTPB, including 4,754 undergraduate students and 776 graduate students.
-43% percent of students attend school full-time, 94% percent are from TX and 6% percent of students are from other states.
+There are approximately 5,534 students enrolled at UTPB, including 4,249 undergraduate students and 1,285 graduate students.
+107% percent of students attend school full-time, 94% percent are from TX and 6% percent of students are from other states.

 Tuition and Fees